-Many people are aware of the power of stem cells, and why many people are choosing to bank theirs.
-However, not too many people know that there are stem cells inside of their healthy teeth.
 Since many people are familiar with the process of cord blood and cord tissue banking, we’ve found that to be a nice starting point for the conversation.
 Perhaps it might unfold something like this:

 For a printable .pdf version of this graphic, click here.

-Which teeth are good candidates?
+Which teeth are the best candidates?

 A suitable evaluation of each client’s oral health is essential.
 The oral examination conducted by the dental practitioner will provide insight to the general health conditions of the client storing or donating their teeth or dental pulp, with emphasis on mucosal pathologies, clinical signs of periodontal inflammation, and pathologic swellings in the tooth area (suggesting abscesses or bacterial infection).
 Poor oral hygiene or periodontal lesions should be avoided, as such conditions could negatively affect the future uses of the stem cells.
 If the donor is in good general health (disease free), no pre-treatment (dental hygiene) is required.